Swati Mohan

-Swati Mohan is an American aerospace engineer and was the Guidance and Controls Operations Lead on the NASA Mars 2020 mission.
+Swati Mohan is an Indian-American aerospace engineer and was the Guidance and Controls Operations Lead on the NASA Mars 2020 mission.

 Early life and education

 Mohan was born in Bengaluru, Karnataka, India, and emigrated to the United States when she was one year old.
 She became interested in space upon seeing Star Trek at age 9.
 She had originally planned to be a pediatrician but at the age of 16 took a physics class and decided to study engineering as a way to pursue a career in space exploration.
 She studied Mechanical and Aerospace Engineering at Cornell University, before completing her master's degree and Ph.D. in Aeronautics and Astronautics at Massachusetts Institute of Technology.

 She researched on-orbit operations in the Space Systems Laboratory (MIT) with Professor Dave Miller.
 She worked with the Synchronized Position Hold Engage and Reorient Experimental Satellite (SPHERES), SWARM, and ALMOST testbeds.
 With SPHERES, she had multiple tests performed on the International Space Station (ISS), including some by fellow MIT alumni astronauts Dan Tani and Greg Chamitoff.
 She also worked on the SPHERES Zero Robotics competition for middle and high school students.

 At MIT, she was involved in the Graduate Student Council, Sidney-Pacific Residence Hall (including Sidney-Pacific Intercultural Exchange (SPICE)), and Graduate Association of Aeronautics and Astronautics (GA^3) student organizations.